 enhance the collection, sharing and use of ocean data

 to address environmental and societal challenges

-EU4OceanObs will work with the G7 Future of the Seas and Oceans Initiative (FSOI) to advance the Global Ocean Observing System and EU leadership in the collection and use of data for ocean health, climate, and the development of a sustainable blue economy.
+EU4OceanObs works with the G7 Future of the Seas and Oceans Initiative to advance the Global Ocean Observing System and EU leadership in the collection and use of data for ocean health, climate, and the development of a sustainable blue economy.

-EU4OceanObs will work with GEO Blue Planet to improve international access and use of EU global ocean and coastal data and derived applications, critical for ocean knowledge, decision support tools and raising awareness of the societal benefits of ocean observations.
+EU4OceanObs works with GEO Blue Planet to improve international access and use of EU global ocean and coastal data and derived applications, critical for ocean knowledge, decision support tools and raising awareness of the societal benefits of ocean observations.

 The EU4OceanObs website was created and is maintained by Mercator Ocean International with the financial support of the European Union.
 Its contents are the sole responsibility of Mercator Ocean International and do not necessarily reflect the views of the European Union.